arthur-jacquin/edit/notes.md

 ### Restructurations

+* verify if no tabs and UTF-8 compliant
 * break_line, concatenate_line
 * clarify functions deps, restructurate in which file goes which functions
 * use strncat and other stdlib functions (ctype.h, string.h...)